Kickstart Your Startup Marketing With These 7 Growth Hacks

 But if you're struggling, ready to try anything that might build your base, and willing to work hard for success, try some of these hacks:

-1. Free stuff encourages people to sign up, and sooner or later they will buy.
+1. Free stuff encourages people to sign up.

-Offer them a limited time discount, free shipping, or a buy one and get one free deal.
+Offer a limited-time discount, free shipping, or a buy-one-and-get-one-free deal.
 You can give free trials, samples, or services to influencers that align with your brand's values, and then you can ask them for reviews.

 2. Identify brands with values similar to yours and collaborate with them.

 Be creative and run a contest with a prize that excites your audience and is related to your brand.
-Make a contest rule that to enter you need to follow your social media accounts and/or subscribe to your newsletter.
+Make contest rules that to enter, you need to follow your social media accounts and/or subscribe to your newsletter.

 4. Give perks in exchange for referrals.